Anthracite Applications in Today's World

 Another reason why anthracite is preferred over all other types of coal is because it is considered to be the cleanest.
 As far as coal goes, the burning of anthracite releases fewer toxic gases compared to other forms of coal, for example lignite.

 In recognition of the vast utility that this material extends, many industries prefer its use over any others.
 As such, there has been a steady rise in the development of technology that allows for companies to properly harness the power of the coal so that it can be put to great use.

 What are some of the uses of anthracite coal?

 It can be used for a variety of purposes in all fields and industries.
 Some of the common uses of are as follows:

 - Heating Systems

 As one of the most brittle kinds of coal, anthracite is the perfect resource to use for the generation of heat for an extended amount of time.
-As the coal is burnt, it produces a hot blue flame that can enough heat to power the heating systems of entire buildings, homes and offices.
-Considering even the smallest amount of this material will last longer than wood, it is considered to be the economical and efficient.
+As the coal is burnt, it produces a hot blue flame that can generate enough heat to power the heating systems of entire buildings, homes and offices.
+Considering even the smallest amount of this material will last longer than wood, it is considered to be economical and efficient.

-With a high carbon content, it is perfect for use in steel-making industries.
+With a high carbon content, it is perfect for use in steel making industries.
 It is always ready for use in its natural form and does not need to go through the process of coking as other types of coal have to go through.
 Its long lasting nature makes it perfect for smelting, fabrication, furnace companies, briquetting charcoal, the production of iron ore pellets and so much more in the metal industry.